rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 7. [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/): Static content can be served through Cloud Files and the Akamai CDN for global content delivery.

-8. [Rackspace Cloud Monitoring](http://www.rackspace.com/cloud/public/monitoring/): Cloud Monitoring watches the application to ensure everything is working efficiently and properly.
+8. [Rackspace Cloud Monitoring](http://www.rackspace.com/cloud/public/monitoring/): Cloud Monitoring watches the application to ensure that everything is working efficiently and properly.

-### Tiered Cloud architecture
+### Tiered cloud architecture

 The tiered architecture is the next step in configuring an application for the Open Cloud.
 This configuration enables you to scale each tier (web, app, caching, and database) horizontally as you grow.
 This example uses replicated database servers instead of the Cloud Databases platform, which allows for more customization.
 This configuration also shows the power of the asynchronous processing of tasks, which makes each tier more modular.